dieselfox1/PHPCompatibilityFIN/README.md

 ### 2.1.5 - 2024-04-25

-- Ruleset: Updated for compatibility with WordPress 6.5.
+- Ruleset: Updated for compatibility with FinPress 6.5.
 Thanks [@swissspidy]
 - The recommended version of the [Composer PHPCS plugin] is now `^1.0`.
 - Other housekeeping and documentation updates.
 Includes contributions from [@fredden] and [@johnbillion].